 The Coronavirus (COVID-19) pandemic has impacted businesses on a global scale.
 Not only has it affected supply chains for both essential and non-essential items, but it’s caused many businesses to shut their physical doors due to mandatory stay-at-home orders.
-The questions we are all thinking is “how will business change after COVID-19”.
+The questions we are all thinking is “what change is set to come to business after the pandemic?”.

 But with many of these orders being lifted and consumer behavior more or less going back to “normal”, can we still expect long-term effects of COVID-19 on businesses?
 In short, yes.